-As a guide on helping you rank better, I cannot say for sure how often I’ve wrote on this topic, but that was from one point of view (the blogger/page owners) but this time around, I want to approach the topic from the opposite end, from Google’s that is and explain how they look at websites from the moment their spiders land on it to the moment they index, then rank it and based on all of that, show you how to leverage this information so you can maximally benefit from it.
+As a guide on helping you rank better, I cannot say for sure how often I’ve wrote on this topic (here is a guide), but that was from one point of view (the blogger/page owners) but this time around, I want to approach the topic from the opposite end, from Google’s that is and explain how they look at websites from the moment their spiders land on it to the moment they index, then rank it and based on all of that, show you how to leverage this information so you can maximally benefit from it.

 Let me just say that there is a truly complex and constantly evolving algorithm in place by Google that has so many equations and formulas that combine to create a complexity in understanding it fully from their end and the truth is we honestly never will, BUT they do give us information on what they want to see.